livingdocsIO/documentation/reference-docs/doc-includes/server_customization.md

 1. `function`
 2. `remote`

 The `function` option is what we have seen so far.
-You are required to implement a method in your Livingdocs server customizing project that renders an HTML string for the `doc-include` in question.
+You are required to implement a method that renders an HTML string for the `doc-include` in question.
 Above we have shown several examples for this.
 The API of the function is:
 ```
 function (params, options, callback)
 ```